DanElie/Cooling-Oceans-Triggered-GOBE/readme.md

 - the Regional Curves

-It is possible to chose some of the inputs, such as the paleoclimatic scenario used (Song or Goldberg), to account the seasonality, to display the results of a detrended paleoclimatic scenario (at 12 PAL).
+It is possible to chose some of the inputs, such as the paleoclimatic scenario used (Song or Goldberg), to account seasonality, and to display the results of a detrended paleoclimatic scenario (at 12 PAL).

 The code also compares our simulated diversity to fossil brachiopods in the paleocontinents of Laurentia, Baltica, Sibera and South China.